JindongGu/ViT_Patch_Robustness/README.md

-# A pytorch implemention of the ECCV2022 paper <a href="https://arxiv.org/pdf/2111.10659.pdf">Are vision transformers robust to patch perturbations?</a>
+# This is a pytorch implemention of the ECCV2022 paper <a href="https://arxiv.org/pdf/2111.10659.pdf">Are vision transformers robust to patch perturbations?</a>

 This work observed that ViTs are more robust to naturally corrupted patches than CNNs, whereas they are more vulnerable to adversarial patches.
 The reason behind this is as follows: